 The water-resistant properties are supported by a fully gusseted tongue while additional foam insulation in the sock liner and a heat-reflective footboard keeps the heat locked in.

-Performance-wise, the shoe provides excellent ankle support, a stiff sole, but at 525g each, they are on the heavier side of the shoe-scales.
-This may not worry you too much if you’re an Enduro or Downhill rider, but worth knowing before buying.
+Performance-wise, the shoe provides a stiff sole, but at 826g per pair, they are slightly on the heavier side of the shoe-scales.
+This may not worry you too much if you’re an Enduro or Downhill rider, but worth knowing.

-What the Freerider EPS High MTB boots do possess above all, however, is style, and they have it in abundance.
-They’re also among the cheapest winter MTB shoes for serious cyclists, which is good news for those saving for Christmas.
+What the Freerider Elements do possess above all, however, is style, and they have it in abundance.
+They’re also among the cheapest winter MTB shoes for serious cyclists, which is good news for those looking at a long upgrade wish-list.

-Available in Auburn (brown), Core Black (black), and Midnight (dark blue), and made to Five Ten’s high construction standards, these boots will ensure your feet are standout performers this winter.
+Available in black and grey, and made to Five Ten’s high standard of construction, these boots will ensure your feet are standout performers this winter.